Rauma Municipality: Geography

 The municipality surrounds the eastern part of Romsdal Fjord, Isfjorden, and Rødvenfjorden, and it is south of the Langfjorden.
 It also surrounds the Romsdalen valley and the Rauma River from the mouth to the Innlandet county border.

 The Kyrkjetaket and Gjuratinden mountains lie in the northeastern part of the municipality.
 The mountains Dønttinden, Mannen, Romsdalshornet, Store Trolltinden, Trollryggen, Store Venjetinden, and the Troll Wall are all in the central part of the municipality in the Romsdalsalpene mountain range.
 The mountains Karitinden, Høgstolen, and Puttegga are located in the southwestern part of the municipality.
 Part of Reinheimen National Park lies within the municipality.
 The highest point in the municipality is the 1998.73 m tall mountain Puttegga.

+Climate

+The municipality has a varied climate thanks to its complicated terrain.
+Places along the fjord have a temperate oceanic climate (Cfb in the Köppen climate classificaton), the inland valleys have a humid continental climate (Köppen: Dfb) and the mountains have a wet turndra climate (Köppen: ET).